 Thought addiction (TA) is not a popular term to the general public or professionals, but the knowledge about its effects are spreading through the addiction field.

 Thought addiction is very powerful, it is a fact and is a real addiction.
 What is very true is every addiction is driven by a thought.
 Thoughts like "drinking will make me more social", "I perform better on a drug" and "no one will like me if I am not high".

 Whether it is substance addiction, eating addiction, emotional addiction, gambling addiction or sex addiction every addiction starts with a thought.

-to break it down to a simple idea, every act in life starts with a thought.
-Even when a person becomes sober or recovers from PTSD, the person is left with the original thought that started the addictive behavior in the first place.
-If the TA is not addressed in recovery then it highly possible a relapse will occur due to the original thought which started emotion or behavior remains and the most important issue to resolve.
+Because when a person becomes sober or attempts to heal from PTSD, the person is left with the original thought that started the addictive behavior in the first place.
+If the TA is not addressed in recovery then it highly possible that a relapse will occur due to the original thought which started emotion or behavior remains and the most important issue to resolve.

-Post abuse, addiction or trauma, when the thoughts were formed during the events are not addressed, the thoughts can intensify need to relapse and/or PTSD symptoms.
+Post abuse, addiction or trauma, when the thoughts were formed during the events are not addressed, the thoughts can intensify the need to relapse and/or PTSD symptoms.
 Lingering distorted thoughts have no respect for time.
 Formed negative thoughts can strike at any time.
 Sometimes PTSD symptoms can surface or become more intense because of being triggered by a thought addiction.

 How a thought addiction forms

-Thought addiction causes suffering when a distorted, illogical, old core beliefs, negative thought or set of such thoughts surface from your subconscious mind into your conscious mind.
+Thought addiction causes suffering when a distorted, illogical, old core beliefs, a negative thought or set of such thoughts surface from your subconscious mind into your conscious mind.
 Once surfaced the thought or thoughts begin to loop uncontrollably in your mind.
 These types of thoughts seem to go on repeating endlessly no matter what you do.
 You feel unable to stop it.